CONDITIONS OF ENROLMENT

-As per the Education (Pastoral Care of International Students) Code of Practice and Guidelines (revised 2016) upon or before enrolment the International Students Office of the School will determine and verify which category of accommodation the student will live in regardless of age ie: - Homestay - Designated caregiver - Parent
+As per The Education (Pastoral of Tertiary and International Learners) Code of Practice 2021 upon or before enrolment the International Students Office of the School will determine and verify which category of accommodation the student will live in regardless of age ie: - Homestay - Designated caregiver - Parent

 No International Student of Lincoln High School can live independently, in a boarding establishment or in temporary accommodation.

 Police vetting will be required of all caregivers and all residents of a household aged 18 or over excluding International Students (excluding parents).
 The School will provide guidelines to the caregivers and the students and outline the divisions of responsibility between the School and the caregiver.

 The parents and the student agree that the student shall remain in accommodation arrangements either organised by the School for the term of this agreement, or approved by the School according to the Code of Practice guidelines on accommodation.
 Any changes must be negotiated with the International team beforehand.
 Failure to comply with this requirement may lead to a cancellation of the student’s place.
 All caregivers who are not New Zealand citizens must provide copies of their passports and valid visas.

 All homestays are carefully selected and monitored to ensure that appropriate standards are maintained.
 Breakfast, lunch, dinner and snacks are provided by the host family.
 Homestay payment is payable in advance to Lincoln High School.
 Lincoln High School can only guarantee accommodation for visa purposes for the number of weeks’ homestay fees have been paid for.
 The School will pay the homestay caregiver each fortnight and account for all money received and payments made from homestay money.

 The homestay fees invoiced may be an estimate cost only.
 Exact costs will be determined when final departure date is confirmed.